MikeEngerer/pej_boilerplate/README.md

 # PEJ Boilerplate

-The foundation for an MVC style Postgresql, Express and Json Web Token web app.
+The foundation for an MVC style Postgresql, Express, and Json Web Token web app.

 Comes equipped with models, controllers, and middleware.